Polynomial-Time Algorithms for Computing the Nucleolus: An Assessment: Introduction

 The underlying idea was only taken up again by~\citet{mei:13}, not for the calculation of the nucleolus, but for the calculation of the pre-kernel as a solution concept used.
 In this framework, a Fenchel-Moreau conjugation-based approach from convex analysis was applied to compute a pre-kernel element.
 While the pre-nucleolus is always a single point within the pre-kernel, both solution concepts are just for some special game classes identical, like 3-person games, convex games, veto-rich games, or almost-convex games.
 Thus, if the pre-kernel is identical to the pre-nucleolus, one has computed the pre-nucleolus if one has found the sole pre-kernel element of the game.
 This fact is exploited when applying the Fenchel-Moreau approach to calculate the pre-nucleolus of a game with a single-valued pre-kernel.

 This procedure offers several theoretical and computational advantages over general-purpose methods like the ellipsoid method by reformulating the problem in a highly optimized way.
 In particular, no nucleolus catcher was needed for imposing its successful computation.
 Moreover, due to the fact that the initial problem is formulated as an overdetermined system of equations, an equivalent optimization problem can be constructed to iteratively solve a sequence of linear equations, which does scale extremely well.
 Hence, it is a practical method for computing this single point.
 Also, polynomial-time solvability is guaranteed when a similar assumption as under~\citet{faiglekernkuip:01} is imposed; then the algorithm reduces to iteratively solving a system of linear equations with a worst-case runtime complexity of $O(n^3)$.
 In addition, through the induced iterative process of orthogonal projections, a fast convergence is guaranteed.
 Then, this method converges in a finite, small number of steps; typically just $(n+1)$ iteration steps are needed to complete the computation.
 Thus, applying this approach in the nucleolus computation is more efficient because of its specialized, elegant, and highly optimized algorithm for the pre-kernel.

 These findings and their implications were completely ignored in the search for a polynomial-time algorithm for the nucleolus.
-Instead, the authors resorted to outdated ideas like nucleolus catchers, which require cumbersome constructions to ensure successful nucleolus computation.
+Instead, the authors resorted to outdated ideas like nucleolus catchers in a new formal framework, which require cumbersome constructions to ensure successful nucleolus computation.
 This is absolutely counterproductive in conceiving a truly efficient method for computing the nucleolus in general.
+By contrast, the Fenchel-Moreau-based approach illustrates the potential of a substantial simplification of the characterization of the nucleolus for the class of games with a single-valued pre-kernel in order to conceive a universal polynomial-time algorithm for the nucleolus.